Iamsakeeb10/React_Expense_Tracker/README.md

 # react_expense_tracker
 A simple Expense Tracker Built With React.
 You can add items and filter them with given dates.
-Very easy to use and maintain
+Very easy to use and maintain.